kirinwang1125/kirinwang1125/privacy-policy.md

 - **Local Storage**: Your decision sessions, analysis data, and generated reports are stored locally on your device using Swift's native data persistence.
 - **Encryption**: All data transmitted between the App and third-party services uses TLS/SSL encryption.
-- **No External Accounts**: ThinkDeck does not require you to create an account with us.
+- **No External Accounts**: ThinkCard AI does not require you to create an account with us.
 Your data belongs to you.

 ---